Living and Working in Ibiza — Expat Guide & Tips

-As of 2021, UK citizens are subject to the same Spanish immigration rules as residents of non-EU countries, such as Russia, China, and the United States.
-Therefore, UK citizens who wish to live permanently or for an extended period in Spain must maintain legal residency status or a long-term visa.
+As of 2021, UK citizens are subject to the same Spanish immigration rules as other non-EU nationals.
+This means UK citizens wishing to live in Spain on a permanent or extended basis must hold valid residency or an appropriate long-term visa.

 Who needs a work visa?